geraldhinson/geraldhinson.github.io/_pages/about.md

 But, mostly to be a <b>single location for <sup>(1)</sup>ruminations on the topics that matter most to me (and perhaps to you?).
 Things like: <b>faith, family, technology, guitar, coffee, sailing, writing</b>, and, of course, the (successful) pursuit of the <b>perfect biscuit!</b> My life thus far has been an endless fixation on the things in that list.

-But, as the title above says, I am still learning.
+But, as the title above implies, I am still learning.

 That said, if you find of interest: